KediDili/VanillaPlusProfessions/features.md

 Passive health regeneration while standing still.
 Every 10 in-game minutes, you will gain 15 points of health.

+As of 1.1.0, you can configure the amount of health regen points in the mod config.

 ## Daily Life Talents
 ![DailyLifeTalents](https://github.com/user-attachments/assets/1eb3e255-dbdd-456e-985c-a8254f98d73b)